 Hopefully, this example shows how you can use GP Power Tools and Dynamic Trigger Logging to debug issues with Service Procedures.

-Note: If you are a partner, you can request free NFR (Not for Resale) keys for GP Power Tools from my distribution partner, Mekorma.
+Note: If you are a partner, you can request free NFR (Not for Resale) keys for GP Power Tools.
 For details see the GP Power Tools portal:

 - GP Power Tools Portal: http://WinthropDC.com/GPPT